panastasiadis/samurun-unity-video-game/README.md

 # SAMURUN, the video-game

-## Repository overview

-This repo contains the source files of SAMURUN, a video-game developed with Unity.

-## About the game

-**_"A brave young man, in a quest to earn the title of Samurai, has to finish one final challenge.
-The skybridge SAMURUN, a bridge only a few have seen with their own eyes, and fewer returned to share the story.
-A bridge that no one truly knows its secrets, stands in front of him.
-He must run, avoid the obstacles and reach the end of the bridge before the sun goes down, as the legends say.
-A straight forward challenge, a challenge quite simple.Or is it?"_**
+This repository contains the source files for SAMURUN, an exciting video game developed with Unity.
+In this game, you play as a brave young man on a quest to earn the title of Samurai.
+Your final challenge is to cross the legendary Skybridge, a perilous path that few have seen with their own eyes and even fewer have returned to share their story.

 #### Pictures
 <img src="https://github.com/paanastasiadis/ece-department-project-game-design/blob/master/extras/pictures/Screenshot_1.png" alt="drawing" width="300"/>  <img src="https://github.com/paanastasiadis/ece-department-project-game-design/blob/master/extras/pictures/Screenshot_4.png" alt="drawing" width="300"/> <img src="https://github.com/paanastasiadis/ece-department-project-game-design/blob/master/extras/pictures/Untitled.png" alt="drawing" width="300"/> <img src="https://github.com/paanastasiadis/ece-department-project-game-design/blob/master/extras/pictures/Screenshot_2.png" alt="drawing" width="300"/>

-#### Overview
-* SAMURUN is a 3D endless runner video-game.
-* The player controls the character by changing his direction, left or right, and the challenge is about avoiding the obstacles, appearing randomly upon the bridge.
+## Description

+__"A brave young man is on a quest to earn the title of Samurai, and he must complete one final challenge: the Skybridge SAMURUN.
+Only a few have seen the bridge with their own eyes, and even fewer have returned to share their story.
+The secrets of the bridge remain unknown, but the young man must run, avoid obstacles, and reach the end of the bridge before the sun sets, as the legends say.
+It seems like a straightforward challenge, but is it really that simple?"__

+## Gameplay

-* The goal of the game is to achieve every time a greater score than the previous one, by surviving longer on the bridge without hitting an obstacle or falling of.
+SAMURUN is a 3D endless runner game where you must avoid obstacles that randomly appear on the bridge.
+The goal of the game is to achieve a higher score than your previous attempt by surviving longer on the bridge without hitting an obstacle or falling off.
+As you progress, the character's speed increases, making it increasingly difficult to avoid a collision.

-* The character moves automatically forward and gradually increases his speed, thus it becomes harder to avoid a collision.
-The greater the speed, the faster the score increases.
-* All the assets of the game, including the soundtrack, embrace a japanese-culture-like concept.
+The game's assets, including the soundtrack, have been designed to evoke Japanese culture, providing an immersive and engaging gaming experience.

-#### Controls
+## Controls
-The game controls consists of **left and right arrow keys** on keyboard for PC and **touching on left or right screen area** for smartphones.
+The controls for SAMURUN are simple, allowing you to focus on the challenge ahead.
+Use the left and right arrow keys on your keyboard to move your character or touch the left or right screen area on your smartphone.

-#### Note:
+## Note
-The game was built and tested only on Windows 10 and Android 7 devices.
-Game experience on Android is not completely smooth and requires further developement.**
+Please be aware that the game was built and tested only on Windows 10 and Android 7 devices.

-## How to install the game on Windows 10

-The game was developed with Unity 2019 Editor on Windows 10, thus the same version of the engine is required to be installed on your computer.
-* Clone the repo and open the downloaded folder with Unity 2019.
-* Select **File->Build Settings->Build and Run->Choose a destination folder of your choice.**
+## Installation
-* Go to the destination folder and run the game by double clicking the .exe file.
+To install the game on your Windows 10 PC, you'll need to have the Unity 2019 Editor installed on your computer.
+Once you have downloaded the repo, open the folder in Unity 2019, select "File -> Build Settings -> Build and Run", choose a destination folder of your choice, and run the game by double-clicking on the .exe file.

-* Enjoy the game!
+Enjoy playing SAMURUN and we hope you have fun!